Tokyo in 3 Days

 Mag’s Park

-We didn’t buy anything, just forked out the required money to get a bird’s eye view of the crossing.
+We don’t buy anything, just fork out the required money to get a bird’s eye view of the crossing.

 Shibuya Crossing from Mag’s Park